Caprice-Linux/caprice-linux.github.io/_posts/2020-10-13-Caprice-Enterprise-Linux-is-almost-ready.md

 I was searching over the internet in past couple of days to find a good provider.
 Fortunately, I found one.
 I ordered my desired server and I also asked them for custom operating system installation.
 When everything was all set, I created the mirror and it will be announced very very soon.

 ## Target market of _Caprice Enterprise Linux_

+For now, we only targeted the Iranian market.
+To be honest, for the last two months, we actually became a startup or a new-born company called _Caprice Enterprise Solution_ and we introduce ourselves as an enterprise solutions company.
+Somehow like RedHat, but not that big.

+Why only Iran you ask?
+There are a few reasons.
+First, we have almost no competitors in Iran.
+So it can be a very successful market for us.
+Second, business with foreign countries is a bit hard for people inside Iran or Iranian citizens in general.
+We just want to make the strong basis here, then start business with others as well.